Triiodothyronine: Effects

 T3 increases the basal metabolic rate and, thus, increases the body's oxygen and energy consumption.
 The basal metabolic rate is the minimal caloric requirement needed to sustain life in a resting individual.
 T3 acts on the majority of tissues within the body, with a few exceptions including the spleen.
 It increases the synthesis and activity of the Na+/K+-ATPase (which normally constitutes a substantial fraction of total cellular ATP expenditure) without disrupting transmembrane ion balance.
 In general, it increases the turnover of different endogenous macromolecules by increasing their synthesis and degradation.

 Skeletal growth

 Thyroid hormones are essential for normal growth and skeletal maturation.
 They potentiate the effect of growth hormone and somatomedins to promote bone growth, epiphysial closure and bone maturation.

 Protein

 T3 stimulates the production of RNA polymerase I and II and, therefore, increases the rate of protein synthesis.
 It also increases the rate of protein degradation, and, in excess, the rate of protein degradation exceeds the rate of protein synthesis.
 In such situations, the body may go into negative ion balance.

-Glucose

-T3 potentiates the effects of the β-adrenergic receptors on the metabolism of glucose.
-Therefore, it increases the rate of glycogen breakdown and glucose synthesis in gluconeogenesis.